Key takeaways

 What are the major downsides of centralized exchanges?

 Not your keys, not your crypto: When you store your cryptocurrency on a centralized exchange, you do not have access to your private keys.
 In the past, investors have lost crypto stored on centralized exchanges due to hacks and bankruptcies.
+The 2022 collapse of FTX, once the third-largest exchange in the world, left customers facing a roughly $8 billion shortfall and became the clearest example of this risk.

 Know Your Customer regulations: Centralized exchanges may not be a good option for users concerned with privacy.
 Exchanges like Coinbase require users to submit their personal information to comply with KYC (Know Your Customer) regulations.